 One of the ways to prove you’re one of the exceptions is by providing “risk reversal” with your offers.
 This simply means if the person isn’t happy, you’re willing to refund their money.

 Another method is to provide samples for a prospective buyer.
 Groceries stores have done this for years.
 Instead of purchasing the big package, they provide samples of a new product.
 If you enjoy the taste, you buy the product.
-If you don’t, you have zero risk with zero investment and haven’t lost a thing.
+If you don’t, you have zero risks with zero investment and haven’t lost a thing.

 Try before you buy.
 This is possible with some businesses, but not all.